The Division of Birds annually processes 75 to 100 loans to researchers, graduate students and qualified individuals around the world.

 Loans may not to be transferred by the borrower to any other institution or facility without prior permission from the Division of Birds.

-Except for approved wet specimen dissection, loan requests that entail any destructive sampling procedure (removal of pieces of skin, bone, or feathers, for example) require that some additional information be provided to us.
+Loan requests that entail any destructive sampling procedure (dissections,removal of pieces of skin, bone, or feathers, for example) require additional information provided to us.
 Please see Destructive Sampling protocols.

 Loans of rare or unique specimens or requests for the entirety of our holdings of a taxon may be denied.
-Normally, not more than one-half of our holding of a taxon will be lent at one time.
+Normally, not more than one-half of our holdings of a taxon will be lent or approved for destructive sampling at one time.
 Large loan requests will be divided into several parts, each being sent upon the safe return of the previous portion.

 Holotypes are not lent except under extraordinary circumstances.
 If such a request is granted, the loan is made for the shortest period of time necessary and the borrower must assume responsibility for all special handling and shipping.
 Generally we ask that the borrower pay for overnight shipment both ways.